-For some further reading on that thought, Dr Lee Kwok Cheong, the SIM Global Education CEO explains why helping students discover their strengths and weaknesses beats getting them to score well in exams via stressing them out in this article.
+For some further reading on that thought, Dr. Lee Kwok Cheong, the SIM Global Education CEO explains why helping students discover their strengths and weaknesses beats getting them to score well in exams by stressing them out in this article.

 After all, there is even a famous Sun Tzu quote that says “Know the enemy and know yourself; in a hundred battles you will never be in peril.”

-Making a list of what you THINK are your strengths and weaknesses are.
+Making a list of what you THINK are your strengths and weaknesses.

 For strengths, they might be things like “I am good at reading the Chemistry question thoroughly.” or “I am good at mole concept calculations.”
 It might be easy enough to come up with your strengths, but much harder to come up with your weaknesses.
 After all, we humans never like to admit our weaknesses.